 When we embarked on Active School Flag, we expressed our commitment to maintaining our Extra-Curricular Programme which is primarily run by volunteer teachers and parents.In our school, we play table tennis, camogie, Gaelic football and basketball.We also participate in the 80m sprint and relays in East-Leinster Santry Athletics Meeting each year.We introduced soccer as a new extra-curricular sport in our school in 2019.
 That came about as a result of a query in our Suggestions Box!In the bottom right photograph above, we see our new soccer team , having just played a very sporting match against another school in our locality!

-Teachers are ensuring that the children in their classrooms get regular active breaks during the school day.Here are photos of children enjoying a kilometre run, GoNoodle, Just Dance and 10@10.
+Teachers are ensuring that the children in their classrooms get regular active breaks during the school day.Here are photos of children in various classrooms enjoying a kilometre run, GoNoodle, Just Dance and 10@10.

 In November 2018, we introduced our 5th Class Playground Leaders to our Infant Yard for Big Break each Friday.
 Ms. O'Neill teaches the Playground Leaders some of the games suggested on the Active School website and the girls then teach those games to the Infant classes.In the above photo, 5th Class are learning 'Dusty Bluebells', 'The Grand Old Duke of York' and 'Mulberry Bush'.
 They have been teaching games such as these and skipping games to the Infants since November 2018.
 They will continue to learn and teach more games throughout each school year.